 Adobe's long-standing success is built on its innovative corporate culture and skilled employees working in countries around the world.
-The company ranked number 13 on FORTUNE magazine's 2005 "Best Places to Work For" list, earning the distinction of the highest-ranking software company.
-Adobe was also named one of Canada's "Top 100 Employers" in Maclean's magazine and was 15th in "Best Places to Work India."
+The company ranked number 31 on FORTUNE magazine's 2007 "Best Places to Work For" list and was also 15th in "Best Places to Work India" in 2005.

 The company also strengthens the communities in which its employees live and work by providing cash grants and in-kind contributions, including donated software, volunteer support, and software training for non-profit organizations.
+In 2006, Adobe launched its global philanthropy program, Adobe Youth Voices, designed to help young people engage with their communities by providing access to multimedia tools, training, and a worldwide network of youth, teachers, and program leaders.
+The program is active in 41 schools and nonprofit organizations throughout the United States, United Kingdom, and India.